bremersee/common-xml/src/site/markdown/index.md

 }
 ```

-Another advantage of using `JaxbContextData` is the possibility to add a schema location to an xml
+Another advantage of using `JaxbContextData` is the possibility to add a schema location to a xml
-model that was generated with an xjc maven plugin, because the generated `package-info.java` files
+model that was generated with a xjc maven plugin, because the generated `package-info.java` files
-don't have information about the schema location and I haven't found a way to add the schema
+don't have information about the schema location, and I haven't found a way to add the schema
 location during generation.

 If such provider is not present, it is possible to add the packages in different ways and combine